 The major problem with programs that are implemented by the government is lack of human resources.
-In some of the rural and remote areas where schools are understaffed, teachers are already overburdened with teaching kids, school management and all other administration work year round including elections and surveys; any new program even if it is a training for teachers, it adds up to the already existing work and often, there’s not much time or motivation left to implement these.
+In some of the rural and remote areas where schools are understaffed, teachers are already overburdened.
+They have to teach kids, be a part of school management and do other administration work year round.
+This includes elections and surveys.
+Any new program even if it is a training for teachers, adds up to the already existing work.
+Often, there’s not much time or motivation left to implement these.
 Even if the system reaches the classrooms, there is hardly any mechanism to monitor the whole system across urban and rural areas.
 In this case, it might be better to implement such programs with a private partner.

-Pratham, one of the largest NGOs in India has been doing significant work for the provision of quality education to underprivileged children in India.
-With the ASER (Annual Survey of Education Report), one of Pratham’s models work on improving the learning outcomes of students by teaching them according to their level by first finding out their own levels.
+Pratham, one of the largest NGOs in India has been doing significant work for taking quality education to underprivileged children.
+With ASER (Annual Survey of Education Report), one of Pratham’s models work on improving the learning outcomes of students by teaching them according to their level by first finding out their own levels.
 Before working on the model at a large scale, several trials were conducted to find out the right approach in implementing ‘Teaching At The Right Level‘ methodology.
 Pratham is currently working in more than 23 states and has brought about a significant change with the help of governmental agencies.

 It also talks about the fact that 3-6 years, an age group not given much focus, is an important part of the education.
 The move to incorporate pre-primary education into the already existing schooling system can be a major boost to the present scenario.

 Pre-primary education is not a much talked about topic in India.
 The NEP states with evidence that 85% of a child’s cumulative development happens before the age of six.
 The curriculum for the pre-primary education as seen in other countries or in some private schools covers four major skills – Physical, Language, Memory and Social Skills.
-These are to be implemented and worked upon for every child before they enter the primary grades, as those are predominantly along the same lines in the curriculum.
+These are to be implemented and worked upon for every child before they enter the primary grades

 ThinkZone is one among few social enterprises working in the primary education sector.
-Being associated with ThinkZone for over a year, I had the opportunity to meet a lot of kids and teachers at their learning centers in villages of Odisha.
+As a fellow here, I go the opportunity to meet a lot of kids and teachers at their learning centers in villages of Odisha.
 These learning centers run after school by trained women of the community while the kids sit according to their levels instead of classes.
-These levels are decided by a baseline test conducted to assess their basic competencies for each level according to the state defined curriculum.
+These levels are decided by a baseline test conducted to assess their basic competencies for each level according to the state curriculum.
 During the baseline activity we went to a number of villages and did these tests for over a hundred students.
 The results were in line with the observations.
-Kids in class 5 couldn’t comprehend two digit addition or subtraction, they could read simple English sentences but could not explain or understand the meanings.
+Kids in class 5 couldn’t comprehend two digit addition or subtraction.
+They could read simple English sentences but could not explain or understand the meanings.

 The ThinkZone solution works in two phases – Remedy and Prevention.
 Early childhood education is provided to kids between 3-6 years old.
 This comprises of skills rather than any specified subjects or topics.
-Children in early childhood levels are given a much required time to be comfortable around the basics of the curriculum for primary classes.
+Children in early childhood levels get a much required time to be comfortable around the basics of the curriculum for primary classes.
 This includes understanding of alphabets, numbers both in English and local language along with mathematics skills like numbers and their sequence.
-This is the prevention part of the syllabus to help them cope up with the deficiencies while they haven’t yet started their journey into the competitive world.
+This is the prevention part of the syllabus to help them cope up with the deficiencies.
+They haven’t yet started their journey into the competitive world.
 It is however, important that the age group between 3-6 is also developing other aspects of the brain.
-Hence, the division of skills into Physical, Language, Memory and Social is important to monitor a child’s progress in all of these.
+Hence, the division of skills into Physical, Language, Memory and Social is important to monitor a child’s overall progress.